-Our SEN policy and information report aims to:
+Our SEND policy and information report aims to:

-- > Set out how our school will support and make provision for pupils with special educational needs (SEN) - > Explain the roles and responsibilities of everyone involved in providing for pupils with SEN - Our whole school approach to SEN is described below:
+- Set out how our school will support and make provision for pupils with special educational needs and pupils with disabilities (SEND). - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND. - Describe our whole school approach to SEND as detailed below:

-At Hillside High School, we recognise the need to provide a fully inclusive curriculum in a supportive and positive learning environment.
+At Hillside High School we recognise the need to provide a fully inclusive curriculum in a supportive and positive learning environment.
 The skill, enthusiasm and supportive approach of the class teacher is the key to effective learning of all pupils, in particular those with Special Educational Needs and/or Disabilities (SEND) who need additional, targeted teacher input to meet their needs, improve their confidence and self-esteem and enable them to achieve and maximise their full potential.
-High quality teaching, differentiated for individual pupils is the first step in responding to pupils who have SEND.
+High quality teaching, adapted for individual pupils is the first step in responding to pupils who have SEND.
 Additional intervention and support cannot compensate for a lack of inclusive 'Quality First' teaching.

 High Quality First teaching and additional interventions are defined through our regular dialogue across the school contributing to our provision management approach.
 These dialogues help us to regularly review and record what we offer EVERY pupil in our care and what we offer additionally.
-These discussions also serve to embed our high expectations among staff about Quality First teaching and the application of a differentiated and personalised approach to teaching and learning.
+These discussions also serve to embed our high expectations among staff about Quality First Teaching and the application of an adapted and personalised approach to teaching and learning.
 We make it a point to discuss aspirations with ALL our learners.